The Art of Carving Out Your Market

 When you are segmenting your market, ask yourself these questions:

-- Do these segments help to describe how customers behave?
+- Do these segments describe how customers behave?

 - Are these segments homogenous within themselves?